 |St James Church, New Bradwell|

-We quickly located the clues for the final location, but rather than head straight there popped to the local Co-op for a bite of lunch.
+We quickly worked out the clues for the final location, but rather than head straight there popped to the local Co-op for a bite of lunch.

-Having sated our appetites sat by the local swings and roundabouts of a local park, we once again dived into the caching and soon found ourselves deep in the surrounding bushes, caught between park and river and had the cache in hand.
+Having sated our appetites, while sat by the local swings and roundabouts of a local park, we once again dived into the caching.
+Soon we found ourselves deep in the surrounding bushes, caught between park and river and had the cache in hand.

 |Geocaching Wolverton and New Bradwell|

-Leaving the park we were confronted by a rather large and loose tan coloured dog, heckles up, teeth bared the beast barked at us from down the road before rapidly approaching us.
-A break in traffic on the busy through road allowed us to cross sides before the dog arrived, but rather than just rush off and leave the kids of the park to have to face such a large dog alone we stayed over the road keeping an eye whilst phoning the local police.
+Leaving the park we were confronted by a rather large and loose tan coloured dog.
+Heckles up, teeth bared, the beast barked at us from down the road before rapidly approaching.
+A break in traffic on the busy through road allowed us to cross sides before the dog arrived, but rather than just rush off and leave the kids of the park to have to face such a large dog alone, we stayed over the road keeping an eye whilst phoning the local police.